RoseSecurity/Red-Teaming-TTPs/README.md

-# Free Resources to Practice:
+# :boom: Free Resources to Practice:

 Share with your friends: